canonical/irc-bridge-operator/docs/how-to/troubleshooting.md

 ### Additional notes
 - This solution skips the problematic event and allows Synapse to resume sending events to the IRC bridge.
-- If the issue persists, verify Synapse logs for additional errors or misconfigurations.
+- If the issue persists, check the Synapse logs for additional errors or misconfigurations.